dmckinnon/dmckinnon.github.io/_drafts/2026-08-05-Analog-Computers.md

 First, we need to go over the basic building blocks of "mathematical circuits", for want of a better phrase, and then we'll build up to getting the whole circuit together.

-Op-Amps
+## Op-Amps
 Op-Amps, or operational amplifiers, are a key circuit element here.
 I misunderstood them originally and assumed they exist to, well, amplify a signal.
 They have two inputs, and one output.
 The output is the difference of the inputs, amplified by some factor.
 So if you want one signal amplified, connect the other to ground (0v), and then that should be amplified on the output, and you just choose a unit with the amplification factor you want.
 Right?

 ![](https://dmckinnon.github.io/assets/analog/opamp_wiki.png)

 No.

 Their usage is a lot more arcane than this.

-The actual functionality has been written about extensively elsewhere, and I'm going to repeat a lot of it writ more simply, but here's some links:
+The actual functionality has been written about [extensively elsewhere](https://www.electronics-tutorials.ws/opamp), and I'm going to repeat a lot of it writ more simply, so if you already know a lot of this then feel free to skip to the next section.

-So, firstly, let's go over how they work - feel free to skip this, but it should help with later - and then I'll go over how they are used in Analog Computers.
+Firstly, let's go over how they work - feel free to skip this, but it should help with later - and then I'll go over how they are used in Analog Computers.
 We're going to get to my actual circuit design eventually.

-The following is a diagram of an op-amp, with output $V_{out}$, and the two inputs $V_+$ and $V_-$.
-The other voltage lines are to power the whole thing, and these also provide upper and lower limits to the output voltage.
+The following is a circuit diagram of an op-amp, with output $V_{out}$, and the two inputs $V_+$ and $V_-$.
+The other voltage lines ($V_{S_+}$ and $V_{S_-}$) are to power the whole thing, and these also provide upper and lower limits to the output voltage.
+I'll ignore these in future diagrams, as power rails are assumed.

 ![](https://dmckinnon.github.io/assets/analog/opamp.png)

-There's also power lines to said op-amp, but these aren't important, they just give us the upper and lower bounds of what Vout can be.
 The op-amp equation is

 $V_{out} = A(V_+ - V_-)$

+So, as stated above, the output is the amplified difference of inputs.

 Typically $A$ is something on the order of 100 000.
 This is where my initial confusion lay - I assumed it would be 2 or 3, and maybe you'd buy an extreme one that had a factor of 10 or you'd chain a few to get a bigger one … no. It's actually meant to be infinite gain, in theory.

 I don't understand why - what use is something that amplifies a tiny difference infinitely?